 Now, I don’t believe that all debt is bad.
 Debt that helps you create more income or wealth is good debt, but bad debt is the kind that continually eats away at your net worth and ability to create wealth.

-It wasn’t until I met my wife and she told me that wasn’t okay and it was important to pay off the balance each month that I made some changes.
+It wasn’t until I met my wife and she told me that wasn’t okay and it was important to pay off the balance each month.

 Get rid of bad debt and use good debt to help you on the path to financial freedom.